garcias/Chem122-2016/shape/shape.md

 4. Rotate the molecule so that the C chain lies in the plane of the screen.
 Read the guidelines below and then sketch this model.

 {: .note }
 Sometimes Jmol may fail to load a model using the `$` notation.
-This is usually caused by an outage of the NIH Cactus server, which converts a SMILES string to the correct Molfile.
-If this happens then replace the `$` symbol with the phrase `:smiles:`.
-This causes Jmol to use the PubChem server, which may fail if the compound's record doesn't contain a 3D structure file.
-For example, `load :smiles:CC` will load the model in the PubChem record for ethane.
+This is usually caused by an outage of the NIH Cactus server, which converts the SMILES string to a 3D structure file for Jmol to load.
+If this happens, then replace the `$` symbol with the phrase `:smiles:`, which will cause Jmol to request the structure from PubChem instead.
+For example, `load :smiles:CC` will load the model in PubChem's record for ethane.
+(This method may also fail if PubChem doesn't contain a 3D structure file for the compound.)

 ### Including perspective in skeletal notation